codeceptjs/CodeceptJS/docs/pageobjects.md

 });
 ```

-Also you can use `async/await` inside PageObject:
+Also, you can use `async/await` inside a Page Object:

 ```js
 const { I } = inject();